There are no built-in solutions in Euclidea. The app just verifies that the target object is present on the screen.

 We suppose that it is much more pleasure to find a solution of the problem by yourself than to get the answer from someone else.
 So we do not provide complete solutions but can only give hints.

-If you want to proceed after the first 2 packs without IAP, please make sure that you have 80 stars totally.
+If you want to proceed after the first 2 packs without in-app purchase, please make sure that you have 74 stars totally.
 There are hidden V-stars in the game.
 (See How to find hidden V-stars?)

-Note: After you have purchased the unlock key, stars are not taken into account anymore.
+Note: After you have purchased the Unlock packs, stars are not taken into account anymore.
 The next problem is opened as you solve the previous one.
 You can also skip any level by tapping the Next button in the menu.